Flansburg Banner

 Jess "Tag" Speer

-Jess's life before meeting Bonnie was marked by extraordinary bravery as a survivor of the USS Arizona during the attack on Pearl Harbor in 1941.
+Jess's life before meeting Bonny was marked by extraordinary bravery as a survivor of the USS Arizona during the attack on Pearl Harbor in 1941.
 He later fought in the Battle of Guadalcanal, where he survived the sinking of the light cruiser USS Atlanta.
 During this intense battle, Jess lost a finger and spent nearly 24 hours floating in the water, desperately holding in his intestines with one hand before being rescued.

 After being pulled from the water, he spent time in a makeshift field hospital.
 Jess, along with other severely wounded sailors, was left behind when it was thought that the Japanese were preparing to overrun their position.
 He endured significant physical injuries, including a metal plate in the back of his head, and suffered from recurring nightmares, crying out in pain for his lost fellow sailors while often singing old sea shanties.